-- a) Carbon Disclosure Project (CDP) www.cdp.net - b) Global Reporting Initiative (GRI) sustainability report posted to GRI Sustainability Disclosure Database). www.globalreporting.org - c) Posting the disclosure, or a link to the disclosure, on the Contractor's GWAC web site.
+- a) Carbon Disclosure Project (CDP) www.cdp.net - b) Posting the disclosure, or a link to the disclosure, on the Contractor's GWAC web site.

-Not all individual content specified in the CDP and/or GRI reporting systems is required by GSA.
+Not all individual content specified in the CDP reporting system is required by GSA.
 Detailed content required by GSA is specified under Milestone Deliverables below.
 Greenhouse gas inventories required under the Milestone Deliverables shall be prepared in accordance with the World Resources Institute/World Business Council for Sustainable Development Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, ISO 14064 standard, or similar GHG reporting standard.